spex-xray/spex-help/source/models/cie.rst

 | ``02`` : Abundance of helium (He, Z=2) in Solar units.
 Default 1.
 | :math:`\ldots` ``30`` : Abundance of zinc (Zn, Z=30) in Solar units.
   Default 1.
-| ``file`` : Filename for the nonthermal electron distribution.
+| ``file`` : Filename for the non-thermal electron distribution.
 If not
-  present, nonthermal effects are not taken into account (default).
+  present, non-thermal effects are not taken into account (default).

 *Recommended citation:* `Kaastra et al. (1996) <https://ui.adsabs.harvard.edu/abs/1996uxsa.conf..411K/abstract>`_.